MoOx/bttc/README.md

 # Back to the CSS

-> Write CSS like the specs are written.
+> Write CSS like the specs.
+Well almost.

 ![Back to the CSS](bttc.jpg)